dmidlo/histdata.com-tools/README.md

 local outputs under
 `.histdatacom/closure-readiness/`; the helper verifies those paths are gitignored before writing them and blocks closure if that safety check drifts.
+`--closure-verification` is the one-shot non-mutating readiness mode for issue
+work: it validates commit scope and message, acceptance coverage, focused pytest commands supplied through `--acceptance-test`, full closure gates, optional TestPyPI/simple-registry preflight, final git status, GitHub CLI/auth state, issue readback, local workflow policy, source-artifact cleanliness, and owned process health, then prints the exact `--execute-workflow` command when ready.
+Use repeated `--commit-path` flags for an explicit scope or `--infer-commit-paths` to record the current dirty worktree as the intended scope while warning on broad or ambiguous inferred sets.
 Explicit report paths still work, but the report marks whether they may dirty the current worktree. `--workflow` performs the cheap precheck first, stops before expensive gates when local state is blocked, writes safe default reports,